adpro99/365ProToolkit/README.md

 # Microsoft 365 Reporting and Mangement Tool

-The [365 Pro Toolkit](https://activedirectorypro.com/365-pro-toolkit/) is a GUI Tool to stream the management and reporting of Microsoft 365.
+The [365 Pro Toolkit](https://activedirectorypro.com/365-pro-toolkit/) is a GUI Tool to simplify the management and reporting of Microsoft 365.

 ## Features
 - Bulk Create 365 User Accounts